The Fatigue System UI

 - The next day, the player will have 100% Normal Fatigue Points plus an extra 4% of Bonus Fatigue Points (20% of the previous day's remaining Normal Fatigue Points) for a total of 104%.

-You can also recover Fatigue Points by using the bed in the Guild House, which can recover up to 30% of your Fatigue Points.
+You can also recover Fatigue Points by using the bed in the Guild House, which can recover some of your Fatigue Points.

-- You can recover Fatigue Points by using the bed once every 24 hours.
+- You can recover Fatigue Points by using the bed once per day, resetting at 7AM UTC.

 - The Fatigue Point recovery effect will be applied 6 seconds after the character lies on the bed.